The blower motor resistor assembly can be tested with just a multimeter and in this tutorial I'll show you how.

 To be a bit more specific:

-- When the current is reduced by one resistor, the blower motor turns in LO speed.
+- When the current is reduced by three resistors, the blower motor turns in LO speed.

 - When the current is reduced by two resistors, the blower motor turns in Medium 1 (M1) speed.

-- When the current is reduced by three resistors, the blower motor turns in Medium 2 (M2) speed.
+- When the current is reduced by one resistor, the blower motor turns in Medium 2 (M2) speed.

 - When the current is NOT reduced by any of the resistors, the blower motor turns in HI speed.